-The red tweed looks both original and in very good condition.
-Both chairs have been professionally steam-cleaned and the color is now bright and even.
-The chrome edge band has only very minor imperfections and contrasts nicely with the fabric It is truly a miracle to find these decades old chairs with their original fabric in such great condition.
-As an added surprise, they still have their original hang tags with operation instructions.
-The chairs swivel 360, have a tilt adjuster to modify the pitch of the seat and are also height adjustable.
+Original red tweed Charles Pollock for Knoll Executive chair.
+The original red fabric is in outstanding condition.
+Our restoration team has steam cleaned rendering the color is more bright and even.
+The chrome edge band and back shell have only very minor imperfections and contrasts nicely with the fabric It is truly a miracle to find these decades old chairs with their original fabric in such great condition.
+The chair swivels 360, have a tilt adjuster to modify the pitch of the seat and are also height adjustable.
 First designed in 1963, Charles Pollock’s timeless design continues to be produced by Knoll in a variety of finishes.
 Tagged 1979.

 The Pollock executive chair features what the designer described as “rim technology”—the use of a single aluminum band around the chair’s perimeter to hold the design together, structurally and visually.
 Fifty years after its introduction, the Pollock Chair continues to exude timeless elegance in any home or office.
 Chair seat height adjusts from 18″-23”

-These chairs are being sold as a pair.
-We have several of these Pollock executive chairs available in the same red fabric, cobalt blue fabric or sapphire blue fabric.
+We have several of these Pollock executive chairs available in the cobalt blue fabric or sapphire blue fabric.
 Please message us if you have interest in any of the other chairs (sold separately).